 The Binson Echorec is one of those magical, mystical, undeniably beautiful sounding devices.
-It’s the kind of gear that makes you appreciate its existence– that some genius was able to design something so absolutely inspiring.
+It’s the kind of gear that makes you appreciate its existence– that some genius was able to design something so incredibly inspiring.
 It almost hurts me to write this now, knowing that I don’t have one of my own.
-It’s the holy grail of all guitar and delay effects units and it’s not just hype.
+It’s the holy grail of all guitar and delay effects units, and it’s not just hype.
 Praised for years by guitarists all over the world and made famous by legends like David Gilmore and Jimmy Page, the Echorec was the brainchild of Dr. Bonfiglio Bini.
 Dr. Bini was an Italian engineer and the founder of the Binson HiFi Company.
 For Dr. Bini, quality was of utmost importance.
 Every single component, for every single unit, was made in house.
-When asked if it would be cheaper to use a third party for cases, Dr. Bini replied, “sure it would have been cheaper but then it would not be Binson stuff anymore.”
+When asked if it would be cheaper to use a third party for cases, Dr. Bini replied, “sure it would have been cheaper, but then it would not be Binson stuff anymore.”

-The Effectrode pedal company has more in depth articles about the Echorec but I’ve decided to summarize some of the information I’ve found there and other sources to help tell the story of a truly marvelous piece of gear.
+The Effectrode pedal company has more in-depth articles about the Echorec, but I’ve decided to summarize some of the information I’ve found there and other sources to help tell the story of a truly marvelous piece of gear.

 Echorecs were extremely expensive, some costing as much as a Fender Strat and more than an AC30.
 Think about that… You could either buy a new Fender Stratocaster or a Baby Binson, that’s how expensive these units were.

-So I’m sure you might be wondering… how I do get an Echorec?
+So I’m sure you might be wondering… how do I get an Echorec?
 How expensive are they now?
 Are they still difficult to maintain?
 Are there any modern pedals that can emulate an Echorec?

-Well, yes Echorecs are still expensive and even more difficult to maintain due to the ever dwindling supply of parts and the expertise needed to repair them.
+Well, yes Echorecs are still expensive and even more difficult to maintain due to the ever-dwindling supply of parts and the expertise needed to repair them.

 Echorecs are definitely for the most dedicated collector who will stop at nothing to achieve the ultimate guitar tone and doesn’t mind spending time and money along the way.
 Frankly, I can’t blame them as that’s a pursuit that I’m sure most of us can agree is worthwhile.